 Since 2003, I have been tattooing using traditional Japanese methods(Tebori) & instruments(Sashibo).

 I began apprenticeship with my master Takehisa(Kensho) Muramatsu in 2000.
 I was simply a customer of my master.
 My master liked me.
 I am not sure why.
 One day, he asked, "Do you want to become tattoo artist?"
 "Yes sensei," I replied.
 From that point, I started my tattooing career.
 Normally, it's very difficult to be given the chance to become a tattoo apprentice in Japan, especially within a traditional Japanese tattoo family.
 I was very lucky.

 The Japanese apprentice system is very strict.
 My master never taught me directly.
 Instead, I watched his technique and studied his drawings for couple years until I received permission to practice Sashibo and Tebori, but not on customers.
 I trained on various items such as paper, radish, banana, pig skin I bought supermarket, etc. After much repetition, I ultimately tried the techniques on my own skin and studied what sort of ink mixtures (Japanese traditional tattoo artists make black ink for each appointment) worked and looked better, how much force I should apply for Tebori, etc...
 Perhaps it sounds inefficient, but I think it was very important to trial and error on myself in order to improve.

 From 2004 to 2017 I started tattooing as a professional and was known as "Tenkiryu".
 Later, I received another title (sorry I cannot tell you name of title) from my master at the end of 2017, which I used from January to June 2018.
 Eventually, I had to change my title again to "Kensho The Second( Kensho Ⅱ),” by an outsider's ego.
 But it is a name I like it much more than old title.

 In recent years, I received invitations from numerous international tattoo conventions all over the world.
 Through the conventions, I made friendships and shared knowledge with other foreign tattoo artists.
 These experiences gave me inspiration and I began to find focus in a new direction.

-I now live in Amsterdam, but keep traveling to enhance my skills and enjoy good times with friends and new faces.
+I now live in Netherlands, but keep traveling to enhance my skills and enjoy good times with friends and new faces.